The GlobalSolutions

 }

-Security Tip: Restrict security groups to allow inbound traffic only on port 2376 (Docker TLS) from trusted IPs.
+Security Tip: Configure security groups to allow inbound traffic on port 2376 (Docker TLS) from trusted IP addresses only.
 Never expose the Docker socket without TLS.

 Support